bruno-ponne/Alethea/README.md

 *accounts*: list describing the names of the Twitter accounts from which the tweets will be retrieved.
 The default accounts are "factcheckdotorg", "Politifact", "snopes";
 *df*: boolean specifying whether the data should be returned as a data frame or as a list of dictionaries.
 The default specification is True (data frame).

+**sensing**(accounts)

+This function analyses the sentiment for last 2000 tweets for a specific account.
+It returns a data frame with two columns: Column 1: the the measure of the sentiment in a positive/negative scale

+*accounts*:  the name of the account (the strings that follow the "@" on twitter)

 ## Module 2 - Data Analysis